Five things we keep hearing from FMCG brand teams.

 The brand does.
 SeeGap acts as a data processor under your GDPR terms.
 Every record we collect on a verified buyer, every survey response, every consumer email captured at sign-up sits in your CRM, in your name.
 We don't sell it, share it, or use it to power any other brand's campaigns.

 Minimal, and fully GDPR compliant.
 At sign-up we capture the consumer fields the brand needs (typically name, email, and any pre-screening answers that gate access to the offer).
 Bank details are never collected up front.
 The consumer is only asked for payout details once their receipt has been verified and the claim is approved.
-At that point all we need is an IBAN or a PayPal email address to send the cashback — no card numbers, no full bank logins, no sort code and account number combinations stored against unverified claims.
+At that point all we need is an IBAN or a PayPal email address to send the cashback.
+We never collect card numbers or bank logins, and nothing sensitive is stored against an unverified claim.

 The brand pre-funds a rebate budget at the start of the campaign.
 SeeGap draws down from that balance only when claims are approved.
 You see spend, redemptions, and remaining budget in real time.
 When the budget is exhausted, the campaign ends.
 No overspend.